Carrie Willard

 Here’s a picture of his spending journal.
 He keeps track of his income as well.

-Keeping a spending diary has shown to reduce your spending the same way a food diary decreases eating.
+This habit has shown to reduce your spending the same way a food diary decreases eating.
 Because journaling about an activity increases mindfulness, you’re more aware of your habits and therefore make more thoughtful choices.

 I recently read an excellent book.
 It’s ancient really, a best-selling classic in the area of personal finance,and I don’t know why it took me so long to get around to reading it.
 It’s called The Richest Man In Babylon.
 One of the money principles that’s underscored in the book is that of saving before spending, of paying yourself first.